cta-observatory/dl1-data-handler/README.rst

 Examples/Tips
 -------------

 * Vitables is very helpful for viewing and debugging PyTables-style HDF5 files.
 Installation/download instructions can be found in the link below.
-NOTE: It is STRONGLY recommended that vitables be installed in a separate Anaconda environment with Python version 2.7 to avoid issues with conflicting PyQt5 versions.
-See this issue thread for details: `https://github.com/ContinuumIO/anaconda-issues/issues/1554 <https://github.com/ContinuumIO/anaconda-issues/issues/1554>`_

 Known Issues/Troubleshooting
 ----------------------------

-* ViTables PyQt5 dependency confict (pip vs. conda): `relevent issue thread <https://github.com/ContinuumIO/anaconda-issues/issues/1554>`_

 Links
 -----